Atulin/hfyEbook/README.md

 ## Authoring Filters

 Each filter is implemented as a Node.JS module, and placed in the "filters" directory.
-Each filter module must export exactly one function:
+Each filter module must export a default object with one function:

 ```md
 function apply(params, next);